rajesh-nitc/iac-vault-approle/README.md

+# Iac
-## Iac for vault approle with terraform and gitlab as trusted entities
+Iac for vault approle with terraform and gitlab as trusted entities

-order
+## Order

 1. vault-node
     1. unseal-manually
 2. vault-bastion